Gross-A/rsschool-cv/cv.md

 > For everything that happens to me, only I am responsible. (-)

 > Every cause has an effect, every effect has a cause.(-)

-> I know that I know nothing.
-But others do not know this either.
-(Socrates, or Democritus, or ...)